Rain forces postponement of Pirates’ game at Reds

 TRAINER’S ROOM

-Reds: C Tyler Stephenson was reinstated from the 10-day injured list before Tuesday’s game.
+Reds: INF Mike Moustakas was placed on the 10-day injured list, retroactive to Tuesday, with an undisclosed injury.
+RHP Dauri Moreta was promoted from Triple-A Louisville.
+C Tyler Stephenson was reinstated from the 10-day injured list before Tuesday’s game.
 C Mark Kolozavary was optioned to Triple-A Louisville and RHP Tejay Antone (right elbow) was transferred to the 60-day IL.

 UP NEXT